-This procedure ensures that the successful defendant will be able to recover costs from an unsuccessful claimant.
+A defendant can apply for security for costs, which ensures that the successful defendant will be able to recover costs from an unsuccessful claimant.
 Two conditions must be satisfied to obtain security for costs:

-- The claimant must not be domiciled in Cyprus or the EU. - The claimant must not have sufficient assets within the jurisdiction to satisfy any order that may be made against him to pay the defendant's costs.
+- The claimant must be domiciled outside the EU. - The claimant must not have sufficient assets within the jurisdiction to satisfy any order that may be made against him to pay the defendant's costs.